 From our cottage in Braemar we drove up the road in Glen Clunie to a spot by the Clunie Water where there were already a number of cars parked when we arrived.
 From the parking we took the path, crossed the Water and headed due east beside a burn which tumbles down the valley.
 We looked at the waterfalls which we reached after 20 or 30 minutes of walking.

 When the terrain steepened we headed directly for the north-east face of Carn an Tuirc and climbed that steep-sided hill using traces of a track.
 Gras, stones and some scree were the order of the day.
 Further up some boulder fields announced the arrival at summit altitude.
 We walked the few metres to the cairn and rested in the sunshine.
 However, it was not warm since the wind was blowing quite heavily and soon we needed to protect our bodies against the cold.
 Form the summit of Carn an Tuirc we followed the scar aka track on the plateau which leads in a long arc towards the second Munro of the day: Carn of Claise.
 We got to this summit by following the track until it met a stone wall which we followed for a hundred metres to the summit cairn.
 Again the wind was strong and we paused in the lee of the wall which offered us some respite.
 Then, refreshened by tea and sweets we headed due east into the wide and shallow corrie below.
 We crossed this somewhat boggy terrain and headed for drier ground up to the ridge which soon leads to the summit of Tolmount.
 There we sat and took in the views of the White Mounth.
 Tolmount is a great view point perched high above Glen Callater.
 After some time we let go and retraced our steps down the ridge which then led down to the col between this Munro and Tom Buidhe, our last hill of the day.
-Soon we climbed up onto the ridge which after … [Read More]
+Soon we climbed up onto the ridge which after a final short steepening deposited us at … [Read More]